 That perception is a problem.
 Some may disagree whether that problem stems directly from EA's decision or the community of consumers that hates everything the publisher does regardless, but it's still a problem.

 Trust is its own currency, especially when you're trying to sell something.
 A trusted company can get away with missteps that would ravage another company; same situation, different outcome, based largely on past conduct.
-If you want that Company A has previously delivered on promised features and additions, then you're more likely to believe those promises in the future.
+If you know that Company A has previously delivered on promised features and additions, then you're more likely to believe those promises in the future.
 If you know that Company B has previously left game-breaking bugs in released games, you're probably not going to believe that they'll fix the bugs on their next game.

 Every major publisher or studio has its own fingerprint after years of making and releasing games.
 Nintendo is trusted to make really fun experiences, but not so much to keep up with the times in terms of technology and service.
 Ubisoft might stick with the Ubisoft™ open-world and not have the best launches, but the publisher has a proven record of sticking with its games and improving them.
 Bethesda has a history of intriguing but very buggy games, something that might've caught up with them in Fallout 76.